CRoP: Context-wise Robust Static Human-Sensing Personalization: Ensuring Reproducibility

-In line with state of the art \citet{Benway2023-eu}, we tried several model architectures such as CNN, DNN, BILSTM etc whose number of parameters were identified using grid search.
-Among those, the biLSTM model containing 4 bidirectional LSTM layers followed by 5 linear layers, which are accompanied by a Hardswish activation layer, was identified as the one exhibit best results for the generic data and was used for this study.
+\paragraph{PERCEPT-R}: In line with the literature \citet{Benway2023-eu}, we tried several model architectures such as CNN, DNN, BILSTM, etc, whose number of parameters were identified using grid search.
+Among those, the biLSTM model containing 4 bidirectional LSTM layers followed by 5 linear layers, accompanied by a Hardswish activation layer, was identified as the one that exhibited the best results for the generic data and was used for this study.

-\paragraph{WIDAR:} WIDAR is a dataset collected for the purpose of gesture recognition.
-It was collected using off-the-shelf WiFi links (one transmitter and at least 3 receivers).
-17 users performed 15 different gestures at 15 different locations in 3 rooms for 5 different orientations (of the person).
-The channel state information is collected from these devices with amplitude noises and phase offsets removed as a preprocessing step.
-The two contexts used for the current work are decided based on the orientations of the torso data and room ID.
-Room 1 is a classroom with a number of objects (e.g., desks and chairs) in it, and Room 2 is a nearly empty hallway.
-The dissimilar data distributions can be attributed to the differences in the amount of interruptions in WiFi signals.
-We followed the same normalization methods as \citet{Z-score}.

-The model used for WIDAR follows the LeNet architecture \citep{WIDAR-dataset}, which contains three 2D convolutional layers followed by two linear layers.
+\paragraph{WIDAR:} The model used for WIDAR follows the LeNet architecture \citep{WIDAR-dataset}, which contains three 2D convolutional layers followed by two linear layers.
 Each of these layers, except the final classification layer, is followed by a ReLU activation layer.

-\paragraph{ExtraSensory:} ExtraSensory is a human activity recognition dataset collected using the ExtraSensory mobile application.
-A number of features were collected from different cellular devices and smart watches, though we just used the accelerometer and gyroscope features obtained from the cellular devices.
-Labels for activities were self-reported by the users through the mobile application.
-For our evaluations on ExtraSensory, 5 users were left out for training a single generic model.
-The contexts are decided based on the location of the phone: hand, pocket, and bag.

-The model follows a CNN-GRU-based architecture used in HAR literature \citep{metasense,invariant_feature_learning,federated_multitask_attention,Deepsense}.
+\paragraph{ExtraSensory:} The model follows a CNN-GRU-based architecture used in HAR literature \citep{metasense,invariant_feature_learning}.
 The model consists of three batch-normalized 1D convolution layers followed by a linear layer that feeds into a batch-normalized recursive (GRU) layer and two linear layers to generate embeddings.
 For the classification head, two linear layers were used.

-\paragraph{Stress Sensing Dataset:} This dataset measures the physiological impacts of various kinds of Stress.
-The dataset is collected using Empatica E4 Wristband to extract features such as EDA (Electrodermal Activity), a skin temperature sensor ($4$ Hz), etc, contributing to a total of 34 features.
-The data is collected from 30 participants having different demographics and were assigned the labels as `Stressed' or `Calm' based in the current physiological features values.
-The context is defined by combination of hand on which the wristband was worn and whether or not the person was moving during the data collection.